Graace-Jiang/RLGJ/StatusReport.md

 # Status Report

 ## Overview

-In this project, we aimed to integrate firm-level financial data with industry-level benchmarks to create a clean and consistent dataset for analysis on the relationship of industry margin and payout ratios.
-By integrating industry-level net margin benchmarks with company-specific dividend data, we explore how an industry's overall profitability influences the payout ratios of its top-performing constituents in the S&P 500.
-Our primary research question asks whether high-margin industries (e.g., Technology) exhibit systematically different dividend behaviors compared to low-margin industries (e.g., Retail).
-Through the first half of the project, we collected company data using yfinance and combined it with Damodaran’s industry margin data.
-We have successfully moved from conceptual planning to a functional data pipeline.
-We have navigated significant data curation challenges, particularly regarding semantic alignment across disparate financial datasets.
-A key challenge so far in this process was aligning industry classifications across the two datasets.
-Also, as we moved into the statistical analysis first phase led by Richard, we encountered significant modeling challenges that have forced us to re-evaluate our analytical approach.
-This report outlines our progress, the artifacts generated, and a significant methodological pivot necessitated by initial statistical findings.
+For this project we sought to merge firm level financial data with industry level benchmarks to produce a single "clean" data set to explore the relationship of industry margin and payout ratios.
+By combining industry level benchmarks for net margin with company specific dividend data we seek to determine if an industry that is, on average, more profitable (e.g. Technology) will have systematically different dividend behaviors than an industry that is less profitable (e.g. Retail).
+Our primary research question is does industry margin systematically explain differences in dividend behavior for the top performers within an industry among the S&P 500.

+Thus far we have moved from conceptual planning to a functioning data set.
+We have encountered large data curation challenges, especially in terms of semantic compatibility across financial data sets.
+One of the biggest challenges we have faced early in this process was aligning the industry classification between the two data sets.
+As we moved into the statistical analysis first phase (led by Richard) we have faced large modeling challenges that have forced us to reevaluate our analytical approach.
+This report details our progress, the artifacts we have produced, and our major methodological change based on initial statistical results.

 ---